neuroinformatics-unit/gsoc/GSoC-2025/brainglobe: Update atlas packaging scripts to atlas API v2 (Swapnaneel Patra).md

         - Update and expand documentation to reflect new usage and features.

     2. Additional **stretch goals** or "if time allows" deliverables
-        - Extend support to additional packaging scripts within the BrainGlobe ecosystem.
+        - Update more of the existing BrainGlobe atlas packaging scripts (beyond the minimally required one) to generate output compliant with OpenMINDS SANDS.
+The ideal goal would be to update all major scripts.
-        - Develop conversion utilities for legacy atlas data.
+        - Add checks within the updated packaging code to validate the generated output against the OpenMINDS SANDS schema, ensuring correctness and compliance.
-        - Create example notebooks and tutorials demonstrating the new capabilities.
+        - Create detailed example notebooks or tutorials showcasing how to use the updated packaging scripts for different atlases and potentially demonstrating how to query/use the resulting OpenMINDS SANDS data structure.

     3. A detailed **weekly timeline**: when do you plan to do what?